Interview with the Hong Kong Poker Players Association (HKPPA)

 Semi-related topic, how’s the live poker in Macau?

 During the past 2 years, many Chinese start to know and play poker games.
-As a result, big casinos in Macau such as Wynn, Venetian and City of Dreams start their poker rooms in order to attract more players.
+As a result, big casinos in Macau such as Wynn, Venetian and City of Dreams start their poker rooms in order to attract more Chinese to their casinos.

-Venetian is run by Pokerking Club.
+Venetian poker room is run by Pokerking Club.
 Similar to Wynn, it runs HKD25/50 to HKD100/200 NLH games.
-Venetian mainly targets for lower stake players who want to lower the variance.
+Venetian mainly targets for lower stake players who want to lower than variance.

-City of Dreams focuses more on tournaments held by PokerStars.
-It also runs 25/50 and 50/100 NLH during Stars' monthly big MTTs.
-City of Dreams mainly target for MTT players.
+City of Dreams poker room focuses more on tournaments held by PokerStars.
+It also runs HKD25/50 and HKD50/100 NLH games during the PokerStars monthly big tournaments.
+City of Dreams mainly target for tournament players.